jw2249a/2017-bayes-audit/2017-code/README.md

 A contest group name may be used as shorthand for a set of alternative contests in other input files.
 For example, one may specify a risk limit of five percent for all (FEDERAL) contests.

+A contest group has a file name of the form ``14-contest-groups-2017-09-08.csv`` (shown with version label).

 ### Collections file